ha-tuya-ble/ha_tuya_ble/CONTIBUTING.md

 8. Test locally and iterate - add your fork via https://www.hacs.xyz/docs/faq/custom_repositories/
 9. Share your test results - screenshots or didnt happen is a good rule of thumb!

+## I am struggling, what are my options?

+Raise an issue with the same information as above.
+Search github for your product ID, others may have implemented a fix in a different fork.
+If found, please mention in issue so fork can be integrated.